 30 Sep What Is Imputation of Income in Child Support Calculations?

 Understanding child support calculations can be a challenging feat.
 Child support is determined based (mainly) on the income of each party, along with a few other factors.
-It can often be confusing in situations where a parent is laid off, not working or is underemployed because their current employment does not reflect their usual income.
-To ensure that the child support is calculated appropriately, the law identifies guidelines for imputing income in these situations.
+It can often be confusing in situations where a parent is laid off, not working, or is underemployed because their current employment does not reflect their usual income.
+To ensure that child support is calculated appropriately, the law identifies guidelines for imputing income in these situations.

 What is Imputation of Income?